Forsythia Bush: Plant Care and Growing Guide

 Try Now

-Although this shrub has become naturalized in much of Europe and North America, its ancestors hail mostly from East Asia—namely China and the Korean Peninsula—as well as one species from Europe.
+Forsythia are members of the olive family (Oleaceae).
+Although this shrub has become naturalized in much of Europe and North America, its ancestors hail mainly from East Asia—namely China and the Korean Peninsula—and one species from Europe.

-As landscape plants, forsythia are suitable for planting in a good part of the continental United States; species and hybrid crosses are hardy from Zone 3 to Zone 8.
-See our Recommended Varieties below.
+As landscape plants, forsythias are suitable for planting in most of the continental United States; species and hybrid crosses are hardy from Zone 3 to Zone 8.
+However, blooms may be delayed in temperatures below -5° to -10° F.

 Planting